hudson-trading/corral/doc/05_reference.md

     to thread running `eventLoop`.
     A specialization of `ThreadNotification` for the event loop type must be defined (see below).
+    If zero thread count is specified, tasks are run inline in the calling thread, and no worker threads are created.

 * `template<class F, class...
 Args> Awaitable auto run(F&&, Args&&...)`
   : Submits a regular (synchronous) function to the thread pool, to be executed